noxtoby/TADPOLE/evaluation/README.txt

 ######## Evaluation scripts for used in TADPOLE Challenge 2017 ##########
+Requires: Python version 3 (python3), and some dependencies.

 Scripts provided in this subfolder are for two main purposes:
 1. generating and evaluating an example of a valid TADPOLE submission